 NFL Prop Betting

-Although not as common as the above three, prop betting is fairly common amongst bettors in the NFL.
-In particular NFL prop bets are popular for Monday Night Football and especially popular the Super Bowl.
+Although not as common as the above three, prop betting is still very popular amongst bettors.
+In particular NFL prop bets are popular for Monday Night Football and especially popular for the Super Bowl.
 A prop bet is any type of side bet that does not have to do directly with the final outcome or score of the game.
 There are many different types of prop bets you can make, some of what many new bettors will be very surprised that you can bet on.
 Prop bets range from halftime scores to individual player performances and the ever so popular Super Bowl coin toss prop bet.
 I have written a full NFL Prop Betting guide for those who are interested in learning more.